 Once the Executive Committee has reviewed and provided input and direction on the Draft Report, the Designated VP will share the evaluation with the contractor who will be given an opportunity to ask questions and provide additional information the contractor believes should be taken into account in the evaluation.
 New material information will be provided for further review by the Executive Committee.

+Once the final evaluation report and recommendation has been prepared and contractor input has been received, a summary of the report and a recommendation will be submitted by the Executive Committee to the Board of Directors for consideration and action.

 Should the recommendation be to re-bid the contract, APA California may or may not invite the current contractor to submit a new bid before commencing the bidding process.

-The final evaluation report and recommendation, and contractor input, will be submitted by the Executive Committee to the Board of Directors for consideration and action.

 Evaluations are to be performed according to standard criteria that have been established for conducting service satisfaction evaluation and cost-effectiveness analysis for all contracts.
 The evaluation criteria (see Table 2 below) are the benchmarks against which all contracts are measured to determine the relative merit of the contract and the overall value to APA California.
 Point-rated criteria identify value-added factors and provide a means to assess and determine whether the contract is best serving the needs of the organization.
 "Poor performance/value – 0-29 points," "adequate performance/value – 30-39 points" or "strong performance/high value – 40-50 points" of the requirement with an associated score assigned to each mark equivalent.